-- The Juggernaut: When sufficently motivated to get somewhere, nothing short of Celesita herself is going to stop him.
+- The Juggernaut: When sufficently motivated to get somewhere, nothing short of Celestia herself is going to stop him.
 In "Hearts and Hooves Day" he pulled a cart full of anvils and the two oxen towing it while skipping without noticing.
-It took being tethered to a full sized, two-story house to make him pause for a second... and then he ripped the house out of its foundations and dragged it with him as he continued frolicking around.
+It took being tethered to a full-sized, two-story house to make him pause for a second... and then he ripped the house out of its foundations and dragged it with him as he continued frolicking around.

-- Large And In Charge: Implied by Applejack during "Bridle Gossip" when she threatened Apple Bloom with telling Big McIntosh on her after the filly defied Applejack's authority.
+- Large and In Charge: Implied by Applejack during "Bridle Gossip" when she threatened Apple Bloom with telling Big Macintosh on her after the filly defied Applejack's authority.

 - Manly Tears: When Applejack's farewell letter is read aloud in "The Last Roundup".